SAEFP/etee-pressure-data/README.md

 1. Launch **SteamVR**.
 2. Go to **Devices > Controller Settings > Manage Bindings**.
 (Do this after starting the **VR Preview** of your Unreal project!)
 3. Choose the input mapping context: `IMC_hands.

+Through editting the IMC_Hands, Unreal Engine will know how to interpret the input data from the controllers.

 For the current project, only the trackpad is used as a button.